HarshaTalatala/StyleSync/DEPLOYMENT.md

 # StyleSync Deployment Guide

-This guide will walk you through deploying StyleSync to GitHub Pages (frontend) and Azure Functions (backend).
+This guide will walk you through deploying StyleSync to Azure Static Web Apps (frontend) and Azure Functions (backend).

 ## 🚀 Prerequisites

-1. **GitHub Account** - For repository and GitHub Pages
+1. **GitHub Account** - For repository and CI/CD
-2. **Azure Account** - For Azure Functions and Storage
+2. **Azure Account** - For Azure Static Web Apps, Functions, and Storage
 3. **Firebase Project** - For authentication and database
 4. **Azure CLI** - For Azure resource management